Society of East Anglian Watercolourists: History

-About
+Description

 The SEAW provides a platform for watercolour artists living and working in East Anglia to become part of a community where their work can be exhibited and where they can participate in courses and social activities.
 Members are drawn from Suffolk, Norfolk, Cambridgeshire, Essex and Bedfordshire.

 In the past, the society ran a series of one-day classes and painting days.
 Tutors included Thomas Plunkett PRWS, Geoffrey Pimlott RWS, Colin Merrin RWS, Julia Sorrell RI RBA, Roger Jones, David Hyde, and others drawn from the Royal Watercolour Society, the Royal Institute of Painters in Watercolours, and the New English Art Club, and also from the society's own professional members.

 In late 2018, the Society introduced a Friends of the SEAW programme, where non-members in the region can sign up to participate in painting days and get preferential submission rates for exhibitions.
 At the same time, the Associate Member level was introduced as a step before full membership.

 The Society currently has two Honorary Members: Richard Sorrell PPRWS and Jula Sorrell RI RBA.
 It also has a Patron: Lillias August RI.